naemon/naemon.github.io/documentation/usersguide/distributed.md

 We've looked at how distributed monitoring servers should be configured, so let's turn to the central server.
 For all intents and purposes, the central is configured as you would normally configure a standalone server.
 It is setup as follows:

 <ul>
-<li>The central server has the web interface installed (optional, but recommended)
+<li>The central server has the web interface installed (optional, but recommended)</li>
 <li>The central server has its <a href="configmain.html#enable_notifications">enable_notifications</a> directive set to 1.
-This will enable notifications. (optional, but recommended)
+This will enable notifications. (optional, but recommended)</li>
-<li>The central server has <a href="configmain.html#execute_service_checks">active service checks</a> disabled (optional, but recommended - see notes below)
+<li>The central server has <a href="configmain.html#execute_service_checks">active service checks</a> disabled (optional, but recommended - see notes below)</li>
-<li>The central server has <a href="configmain.html#check_external_commands">external command checks</a> enabled (required)
+<li>The central server has <a href="configmain.html#check_external_commands">external command checks</a> enabled (required)</li>
-<li>The central server has <a href="configmain.html#accept_passive_service_checks">passive service checks</a> enabled (required)
+<li>The central server has <a href="configmain.html#accept_passive_service_checks">passive service checks</a> enabled (required)</li>
 </ul>

 There are three other very important things that you need to keep in mind when configuring the central server:

 <ul>
 <li>The central server must have service definitions for <i>all services</i> that are being monitored by all the distributed servers.
-Naemon will ignore passive check results if they do not correspond to a service that has been defined.
+Naemon will ignore passive check results if they do not correspond to a service that has been defined.</li>
 <li>If you're only using the central server to process services whose results are going to be provided by distributed hosts, you can simply disable all active service checks on a program-wide basis by setting the <a href="configmain.html#execute_service_checks">execute_service_checks</a> directive to 0.
 If you're using the central server to actively monitor a few services on its own (without the aid of distributed servers), the <i>enable_active_checks</i> option of the definitions for service being monitored by distributed servers should be set to 0.
-This will prevent Naemon from actively checking those services.
+This will prevent Naemon from actively checking those services.</li>
 </ul>

 It is important that you either disable all service checks on a program-wide basis or disable the <i>enable_active_checks</i> option in the definitions for each service that is monitored by a distributed server.
 This will ensure that active service checks are never executed under normal circumstances.
 The services will keep getting rescheduled at their normal check intervals (3 minutes, 5 minutes, etc...), but the won't actually be executed.
 This rescheduling loop will just continue all the while Naemon is running.
 I'll explain why this is done in a bit...